 How to make a complaint

-You can make a complaint in writing, by e-mail or in person (by appointment please).
-This complaint will be dealt with initially by an executive committee member and if necessary passed onto our employment group for further investigation.
-If your complaint if about one of our staff, then please mark the envelope “FAO Employment Group – Complaint”.
+You can make a complaint in writing, by e-mail, by telephone or in person (by appointment please).
+Our staff members will deal with your complaint initially and if necessary pass it onto our Employment Group for further investigation.
+If your complaint is about one of our staff, then please mark the envelope “FAO Employment Group – Confidential”.

 What we need to know